Important

 It can be tough to know what to say in interviews about why you’re looking for a new job.

-Before you accept a new job, evaluate it as though you weren’t being harassed
+Before you accept a new job, evaluate it as though you are not being harassed

 A lot of times when people job hunt due to sexual harassment, they end up accepting a new job that’s worse than their old one.
 It pays less, the benefits are worse, or there are just things about it that suit them less well.
-Before you accept a new job, take some time to consider whether you’d be accepting it if you weren’t being harassed.
+Before saying yes to a new job, take some time to consider whether you’d be accepting it if you weren’t being harassed.

 Talk with a lawyer before you quit

-This is really important.
-If you’re considering quitting your job due to harassment, your employer might be legally obligated to pay you money if they didn’t do enough to make the harassment stop, or if they punished you for complaining about it.
+This is actually really important!
+If you’re considering quitting your job due to harassment, you may be able to get your employer to pay you money if they didn’t do enough to make the harassment stop, or if they punished you for complaining about it.
 A lawyer can help you figure this out.

 Consider whether you want to leave not just your job, but your entire industry

-If you work in a high-harassment industry, you might be just as likely to get harassed in your next job as you were in your current one.
+If you work in a high-harassment industry, you might be just as likely to get harassed in your next job.
 Once people realize how harassment-heavy their industry is, it’s actually really common for them to decide to completely bail out of it.
 It’s so common we wrote an entire article about it.

 A final note about guilt and shame

-When we talked with people and read their stories, we found that lots of people who quit their job to get away from sexual harassment felt guilty about it afterwards.
+When we talked with people and read their stories, we were surprised to find that lots of people who quit seemed to feel guilty about it afterwards.
 They felt like they should have been “brave,” and “stood up” and “fought back.”
-They worried that by quitting they were being cowards, and letting down other people.
+They worried that they were cowards, and were letting down other people.

-The reality is that “standing up” and “fighting back” might not be what’s best for you.
-There’ve been literally decades of studies and surveys about exactly this.
+The reality is that “standing up” and “fighting back” might be a bad idea.
+You probably know that instinctively, and also there are literally decades of studies and surveys proving it.
 Sometimes reporting works out fine for the person who does it.
 But more often, the person who reports is the one who ends up getting punished.
-Researchers have been saying for decades that not reporting is a rational and sensible decision.
+Researchers have been saying for decades that not reporting is a totally rational and sensible decision for most people.

 So here’s what we want you to know.